 Dog Toothpaste and Dental Hygiene

-Dogs aren't subject to tooth decays like humans do; however they are more at risk with plaque buildup, tartar and gingivitis.
+Dogs aren’t subject to tooth decays as humans do; however, they are more at risk with plaque buildup, tartar, and gingivitis.
 These are then resulting is extremely problematic symptoms that are listed below.
 Dental problems and canine gum disease are at the absolute top of health conditions veterinarians witness every day in their practices.

 Symptoms of Bad Dental Hygiene in Dogs